Christinekrm02/Scrabble/README.md

 # Scrabble
-Functionality for common Scrabble game
+Functionality for common Scrabble game that matches letters played to points per letter and gives a total for each word played